meshcloud/meshcloud-docs/docs/meshstack.azure.md

 #### meshcloud AAD Tenant

 Because meshcloud requires read-write permissions to manage user roles on Azure Subscriptions, we recommend creating a separate "meshcloud AAD Tenant" to be exclusively used by meshcloud.
-Our orchestration engine then creates (Guest Users) in the meshcloud AAD Tenant that reference user identities from the "home tenant".
-This way, users have a single cloud identity managed by your organization-wide policies while isolating "development" related Azure activies into its own AAD Tenant that has no way not affect other applications using the home tenant like Office 356 etc.
+Our orchestration engine then creates Guest Users in the meshcloud AAD Tenant that reference user identities from the "home tenant".
+This way, users have a single cloud identity managed by your organization-wide policies while isolating "development" related Azure activies into its own AAD Tenant which has no way of affecting other applications using the home tenant like Office 356 etc.

 #### External User Id (euid)